aws-samples/amazon-aurora-labs-for-mysql/docs/global/failback/index.md

 * We were previously simulating a large scale regional/service level interruption by associating a **Network ACL (NACL)** rule that denies all network traffic.
 Let's revert this to end the traffic block.
 Go to your **VPC** Console and assign the private subnets to associate the original default NACLs.

 * Due to the data being stale and being outdated compared to the Secondary Region Aurora DB Cluster, the previous Aurora DB Cluster and DB Instance in the Primary Region are no longer needed.
 Using the RDS console, let's delete them (both DB Cluster and DB Instance in primary region **gdb1-cluster** and **gdb1-node1**) and take a final snapshot of the database before it is terminated.
-If it still remains, we will delete the empty Global DB identifier, named as **reinvent-dat348-gdb**
+If it still remains, we will delete the empty Global DB identifier, named as **auroralabs-gdb**

 | Region | DB Cluster Name | Global/Regional | DB Cluster Status | Node Status |
 | ------- | ------ | ------ | ------ | ----- |